Self-Portrait (Artemisia Gentileschi, Rome): Attribution

 The painting is generally accepted as being by Gentileschi but there have been some doubts cast.
 It was included in the catalogue raisonné by Raymond Ward Bissell, but the 2001 exhibition catalogue on the Artemisia and her father Orazio considers it to be done by the workshop of Simon Vouet.
 Later investigations have fallen firmly on the side of the painting being by Artemisia Gentileschi.
 In particular, Jesse M. Locker points to the similar clothing used, as well as the treatment of lace, used in other Artemisia paintings to make this decision.

 Quality

 The painting is in a poor condition.
 Locker notes that it "is poorly preserved, leaving the flesh tones, particularly in the face abraded and badly deteriorated", despite the efforts of a restoration in the 1950s.

 History

 There is very little detail on the provenance of the painting.
-The earliest is can be traced with any certainty is to 1935, when the collection of Palazzo Barberini entered the governmental Galleria Nazionale d'Arte Antica.
+The earliest it can be traced with any certainty is to 1935, when the collection of Palazzo Barberini entered the governmental Galleria Nazionale d'Arte Antica.